RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 - `processing-in-progress` - A dedicated worker is processing the request.
 - `processing-completed` - Request processing succeeded.
     A `response` segment is included with the task status JSON response.
-    The response includes a `resourceId` for each resource that the request creates, such as Subscription of Database.
+    The response includes a `resourceId` for each resource that the request creates, such as Subscription or Database ID.
 - `processing-error` - Request processing failed.
     A detailed cause or reason is included in the task status JSON response.